freenas/freenas-docs/userguide/directoryservice.rst

 :numref:`Table %s <ldap_config_tab>`
 summarizes the available configuration options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.

 Those who are new to LDAP terminology should skim through the `OpenLDAP Software 2.4 Administrator's Guide
 <http://www.openldap.org/doc/admin24/>`_.

 .. _ldap_config_tab:

-.. table:: **LDAP Configuration Options**
+.. table:: LDAP Configuration Options

    +-------------------------+----------------+----------------------------------------------------------------------------------------------------------------+
    | **Setting**             | **Value**      | **Description**                                                                                                |